icarow1030/TextSim/README.md

 ---

-###  roadmap Future Work: The Integration
+###  `roadmap Future Work: The Integration`

-The next major milestone for this project is the full integration of the C++ backend with the new Tauri desktop UI.
+- The next major milestone for this project is the **full integration of the C++ backend** with the **new Tauri desktop UI**.
 This will be achieved using **Tauri's sidecar pattern**, where the native desktop shell will manage and communicate with the C++ executable in the background.
 This will bring all the core cryptographic features to the modern user interface, completing the project's vision.
+- **English Language UI** (UI Prototype still in PT-BR)
+- **Better UI**
+- **PDF Report Generation** with educational texts in English and PT-BR.

 ---